parkerpoker/parkerd/docs/dealerless.md

 - `game.HoldemState` does not contain hole-card fields at all.
 - `nativeActiveHand` only carries public hand state, the encrypted final deck, deadlines, and the transcript.
+- honest daemons never transmit non-public hole cards in plaintext.
+- `private-delivery-share` and `board-share` carry only `partialCiphertexts`, so peers receive partial decryptions rather than usable plaintext card values.
 - accepted transcript records may contain plaintext `cards` only for `board-open` and `showdown-reveal`.
 - `private-delivery-share`, `fairness-commit`, `fairness-reveal`, `finalization`, and `board-share` are rejected if they try to carry plaintext `cards`.
 - plaintext owner-local hole cards are persisted only in table private state under `MyHoleCardsByHandID[handID]`.
 - those owner-local hole cards are derived only from the opponent's `private-delivery-share` that explicitly targets the local recipient seat.

-In other words: within the accepted runtime table model and transcript validation path, no daemon can persist plaintext non-owned hole cards.
+In other words: the honest protocol flow never asks a daemon to reveal non-public hole cards in plaintext to another daemon, and within the accepted runtime table model and transcript validation path no daemon can persist plaintext non-owned hole cards.

-That is also why the network sanitizer can currently clone `activeHand` without per-recipient redaction: the replicated `activeHand` shape simply does not have a place for owner-local plaintext hole cards.
+That is also why the network sanitizer can currently clone `activeHand` without per-recipient redaction: the replicated `activeHand` shape simply does not have a place for owner-local plaintext hole cards, and the replicated dealerless transcript carries only partial ciphertext shares until a card is intentionally public.

 ## Current Roles